dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-okta.md

 ## Configuration in dbt Cloud

 To complete setup, follow the steps below in dbt Cloud.

-### Enable Okta Native Auth (beta)

-There are two ways to enable Okta depending on how you access dbt Cloud:

-- If you access dbt Cloud using an [Access URL](/docs/cloud/about-cloud/regions-ip-addresses), such as `cloud.getdbt.com`, contact your account manager to gain access to the Okta configuration user interface.
-* If you access dbt Cloud using virtual private cloud (VPC), enable the `native_okta` feature flag in the dbt Cloud admin backend.
+If you access dbt Cloud using virtual private cloud (VPC), enable the `native_okta` feature flag in the dbt Cloud admin backend.

 ### Supplying credentials